decretist/Dissertation/Chapter2/chapter2.md

 is an urban merchant or professional, rather than a member of the landed aristocracy, since his wealth is in a form sufficiently liquid to be readily convertible into cash bribes.

-[^62]: In terms borrowed from informatics, the distinction is between tree-structured data in which internal nodes have only sibling pointers, and tree-structured data in which internal nodes have both sibling and parent pointers.